 At the end of the day, cosy up in one of Northern Ireland’s cute Airbnbs to help support local landlords.
 With incredible views outside your window and enjoy a home away from home.

 Atlas Anxiety Tip: Airbnbs will give you more of a homey vibe but also more personal space.
-Within a hotel you’ll have more encounters with other people, where as in an Airbnb you’ll only meet the landlord/owner.
-Less chances and risk of catching the virus.
+Within a hotel, you’ll have more encounters with other people, where as in an Airbnb you’ll only meet the landlord/owner.
+Fewer chances and risk of catching the virus.

 The Game of Thrones tour

 As a Northerner myself and a Game of Thrones fanatic, this is something I’ve been dying to see and do for myself.
 This Game of Thrones tour is right up my street…or dark muddy path?

 The tour starts and ends in Belfast, perfect if you’re flying in or getting the ferry.
 You’ll see many famous filming sites and locations used in the making of Game of thrones, including Winterfell.
 Best of all, you’ll get a cloak and a sword so you’ll really feel the atmosphere and getting the character.